webtoknow/3-days-of-React-glamour/Day-3/Exercise/README.md

 ### Configure Mock Server

-- it is used to create a fake API to mock the backend data and
+- it is used to create a fake API to mock the backend data
 - it is based on [JSON Server](https://github.com/typicode/json-server)
 - we will be able to start all microservices in the same time
 - let's install its packages: